triwgani/Maven01/README.md

 **5. Connect to the AdventureWorks Product Subcategory Lookup csv file by:**

 - Naming the table "Product Subcategory Lookup" and making sure that headers have been promoted
-- Confirming that data types are accurate (Note: "ProductSubcategoryKey" and "ProductCategoryKey" should be Whole Number, while "SubcategoryName" must be Text).
+- Confirming that data types are accurate.
+"ProductSubcategoryKey" and "ProductCategoryKey" should be Whole Number, while "SubcategoryName" must be Text).

 ![](ProductSubcategoryLookup.png)